 It is requested that students do not arrive at school before 7:30 am if they do not ride a school bus.
 Car riders and walkers should report to the East end of the building and bus riders will report to the West end of the building.
-Students will report directly to their homerooms once the doors open at 7:30.
+Fifth/Sixth grade students will report directly to their homerooms and Seventh/Eighth grade students will report to the gym once the doors open at 7:30.
 If a student chooses to eat breakfast they will report directly to the cafeteria to eat.
-When finished eating students should report to homeroom for the start of the day at 7:47.
+When finished eating students should report to homeroom or the gym afterwards.
+All students should report to their homerooms by 7:47 for attendance and announcements.
 All students will be dismissed at 2:40.
 Students are expected to leave school grounds immediately following dismissal, unless they are involved in a scheduled after-school activity.